jonelo/jacksum/README.md

 * [Release Notes](https://github.com/jonelo/jacksum/blob/main/RELEASE-NOTES.txt) - since 2002!
 * The first release of Jacksum was published in July 2002 on https://sourceforge.net/projects/jacksum/
 * I made a pause in Jacksum development beteween 2007 and 2020
+* Jacksum is actively developed again
 * In September 2021 I moved the repo to GitHub
-* Development is active again since 2021

 ## Contribution